 While I like some elements of Nazbol, there are elements of both National Socialism and Communism that are contrary to Christianity.
 With National Socialism, it is usually very aggressive, rather than following the principle of just war.
 It also has a very centralized system, violating the principle of subsidiarity.
 In terms of Communism, while it does a lot of good in helping the poor.
 It also does mass redistribution of property, but private property is a right in Christianity.

 First, I shall note that National Bolshevism, despite the common nickname NazBol, is not directly related to Hitler’s National Socialism, and its exponents have never claimed ideological descent from National Socialism.
 The resemblance or convergence between the two, historically, was mostly in the general context of German nationalism; National Bolshevism, however, was part of the Conservative Revolutionary milieu and not of the National Socialist German Workers Party (NSDAP).
+Indeed, Ernst Niekisch, who may be considered the father of National Bolshevism, saw Hitler as ineffectual opposition to the bourgeois Versailles powers and therefore opposed him.
 Nevertheless, with a view to patriotic ideology’s dialectical development, I think it useful to answer some of the objections that the Orthodox Christian Politics author has expressed, so I shall not limit my remarks to the matter of Bolshevism.

 With those caveats, what follows is my reply to the Orthodox Christian Politics author’s comment: